-Find out why it's important for people with COPD, like you, to know if they have alpha1-antitrypsin deficiency
+Find out why it's important for people with COPD, like you, to know if they are at risk for alpha1-antitrypsin deficiency

 For many people, COPD can be caused by smoking, second-hand smoke, or environmental factors, like working with chemicals and other harmful substances that are breathed in on a regular basis.1 But for some people, COPD is actually caused by a rare genetic condition called alpha1-antitrypsin deficiency (AL-fa / one / an-tee-TRIP-sin / de-FISH-an-see), or alpha-1.
 This condition is also known as "genetic COPD," which is why it's important to be tested with a genetic test.
-The AlphaKit™ is a FREE* genetic test that your healthcare professional can use to determine if you have alpha-1.2
+AlphaID™ is a free and easy cheek swab that allows your healthcare professional to screen if you are at risk for genetic COPD.

 What is alpha1-antitrypsin deficiency?

 Alpha-1 is a rare genetic condition that is passed down from your parents through your genes.
-This condition, which can go undetected for years, may result in serious lung disease.2
+This condition, which can go undetected for years, may result in serious lung disease.3

-Who should be tested for alpha1-antitrypsin deficiency and why?
+Who should be screened for alpha1-antitrypsin deficiency and why?

 Guidelines from both the World Health Organization (WHO) and American Thoracic Society (ATS) recommend testing all people with COPD for alpha-1, regardless of their age or smoking history.
-If you've been diagnosed with COPD, you should get tested for alpha-1.
-If you are diagnosed with alpha-1, treatment options may exist in addition to your COPD medications.4,5
+If you've been diagnosed with COPD, you should get screened for alpha-1.
+If your healthcare professional then confirms a diagnosis of alpha-1, treatment options may exist in addition to your COPD medications.4,5

 Why would I not have been tested for alpha1-antitrypsin deficiency before?